 Q: What is the difference between crowning for teeth and bridges?

 A: It may be confusing to tell one from the other at first but the difference is quite simple.
-Crowns are used to restore individual teeth.
-They act as the outer layer of the tooth and have protective effects.
+Dental crowns are used to restore individual teeth.
+They are meant to cover a single tooth and acts as the outer layer of the tooth, they have protective effects.
 On the other hand, dental bridges can cover a much larger area.
-They also replace missing teeth (mind you that crowns cannot do that).
+They also replace missing teeth (mind you that dental crowns cannot do that).

 Q: Are dental bridges removable?